-On the Home screen, touch > Apps tab > Settings > Lock screen > Select screen lock > Swipe, Face Unlock, Pattern, Pin or Password
+On the Home screen, touch Sapps and Settings Sapps Lock screen Select screen lock Swipe, Face Unlock, Pattern, Pin or Password

 NOTE Precautions to take when using pattern lock.

 It is very important to remember the unlock pattern you set.
 You will not be able to access your phone if you use an incorrect pattern 5 times.
 You have 5 opportunities to enter your unlock pattern, PIN or password.
 If you have used all 5 opportunities, you can enter the backup PIN or password or try again after 30 seconds.